ras1b/autoclicker/README.md

 ![image](https://github.com/ras1b/autoclicker/assets/28842497/4e037700-c3ba-48e5-ac61-12942ec78512)
 ![image](https://github.com/ras1b/autoclicker/assets/28842497/a60234bb-e66f-4174-9124-4891adf02ae0)

+[Quick Download]

-📋 Installation and Usage
+## 📋 Installation and Usage
 Download: Grab the latest version of AutoClicker by ras1b from our GitHub Releases or GitLab.
-[Quick Download]
 Run: Open the application by double-clicking the executable file.
 Set CPS: Use the dropdown menu to select your desired CPS level.
 [Optional] Capture Program: Choose the program you want to target from the list.